 - Carries the electricity until it reaches a home or business.

 We Energies strives to maintain steady state voltage within limits established by the Public Service Commission of Wisconsin (PSCW).
 However, all electric distribution systems are subject to occasional voltage variations.
 These variations, even when within PSCW limits, can cause the sensitive electrical equipment within your facility to operate incorrectly.

 Our electric system is designed to sense unsafe or unstable conditions that affect the flow of electricity on a power line.
 Certain power quality events caused by acts of nature, construction mishaps or equipment failure are generally out of our control.

-When the distribution system senses a disturbance, the electric current is automatically interrupted by a device called a recloser, which is similar to a fuse or circuit breaker.
+When the distribution system senses a disturbance, the electric current is automatically interrupted by a protective device.
+One type of protective device we use is a recloser, which is similar to a fuse or circuit breaker.
 In most instances, within a few seconds, this electrical device will safely reclose the circuit to restore power and help isolate the effect.
 Occasionally, the device will reopen because the problem still exists or because the devices still sense unsafe conditions, causing momentary interruptions and flickering lights.

 The overall reliability of the circuit is actually increased when reclosers are used.
 The operation of such devices means that the system is operating effectively.
 Without these devices, a power interruption would continue until a utility employee could manually restore the power.